starrymedia/upticknetworkdocs/basics/transactions.md

 # Transaction Lifecycle

-This document describes the lifecycle of a transaction from creation to committed state changes on the EVM. {synopsis}
+This document describes the lifecycle of a transaction from creation to committed state changes on the EVM.

 ## Pre-requisite Readings